rreezN/dtu_mlopsproject/reports/README.md

 > *experiments.*
 > Answer:

-To adhere with the cookiecutter template, all code in the project is contained within the src/ folder.
-All files which are initially present within the template have been altered, namely: make_data.py, model.py, train_model.py and predict_model.py.
-We also added a new file, rename_files.py, to src/data/ since the raw-data from kaggle included files with spaces in the names which caused problems when locating all image files in subfolders when running make_dataset.py to create processed data.
-We also added a config-files for hydra located in a config/ folder within src/models/.
-While implementing unit-tests of the code, a tests/ folder was created where test files for the data and model could be stored.
-To deploy the model using images, a `deployment/` folder was created, containing the fastapi app files.
+To adhere with the cookiecutter template, all code in the project is contained within the `src/` folder.
+All files which are initially present within the template have been altered, namely: `make_data.py`, `model.py`, `train_model.py` and `predict_model.py`.
+We also added a new file, `rename_files.py`, to `src/data/` since the raw-data from kaggle included files with spaces in the names which caused problems when locating all image files in subfolders when running `make_dataset.py` to create processed data.
+We also added a config-files for hydra located in a config/ folder within `src/models/`.
+While implementing unit-tests of the code, a `tests/` folder was created where test files for the data and model could be stored.
+To deploy the model using images, a `deployment/` folder was created, containing the `FastAPI` app files.

 ### Question 6